joomla-framework/application/README.md

 - `gzip` to compress the output
-- `site_uri` to see if an explicit base URI has been set (helpful when chaning request uri using mod_rewrite)
+- `site_uri` to see if an explicit base URI has been set (helpful when chaining request uri using mod_rewrite)
 - `media_uri` to get an explicitly set media URI (relative values are appended to `uri.base` ).
   If it's not set explicitly, it defaults to a `media/` path of `uri.base`.